AI prompts

 > In the event that you are trying to load a model record saved in a previous version, make sure to

-> compatible.
-Thus, you will need to load your record in a previous version and save it to another
+> are not backward compatible.
+Thus, you will need to load your record in a previous version and save it

-> of the self-describing record formats before using the new version with the
+> to another of the self-describing record formats before using a compatible version (as described) with the

 > `record-backward-compat` feature flag. -->